dlax/pglift/docs/tutorials/install.rst

 --------------------

 pglift operates PostgreSQL and a number of satellite components, each available as independent software packages.
-Thus, the following packages would be needed in most common situations:
+Thus, depending of selected components (see :ref:`site settings <settings>`), the following packages might be needed:

 - ``postgresql``
 - ``pgbackrest``